ASPM-tool-Application Security

 • While there may always be edge cases, “best in class” is getting harder and harder to evaluate – is a security team supposed to test 8 scanners against 5 languages with 10 proof of concepts?

-I stand by ASPM being the future of application security, it solves most of the problems faced by application security professionals.
+I stand by ASPM (and ASPM tools) being the future of application security, it solves most of the problems faced by application security professionals.
 As soon as existing contracts are up, or even before, practitioners are going to be running to these newer solutions.
 The only thing stopping them is awareness that there’s a better way.

 Secure your Software Development and Delivery